mosaic-jasondebolt/phoenix/Phoenix/README.md

 The following templates are used to create stacks to used across the entire AWS account, possibly hosting several Phoenix projects.
 The stack name will be {template-name}.

 ##### template-vpc.json
-This is an environment specific template (dev, testing, prod). ~21 AWS resources are created including VPC's, Internet Gateways, NAT gateways, routing tables, private/public subnets configured for high availability, and VPC Elastic IP's.
+Approximately 21 AWS resources are created including VPC's, Internet Gateways, NAT gateways, routing tables, private/public subnets configured for high availability, and VPC Elastic IP's.
 These VPC stacks export values important by many other stacks.

 ##### template-jenkins.json
-This is a global, non-environment specific CloudFormation template.
 While I highly recommend AWS CodeBuild rather than Jenkins for a number of reasons, this template can be used to spin up a single Jenkins node.
 This template is entirely optional, however.

 #### Project Specific Stacks
 The following templates are scoped to a single Phoenix project.
 Most of these templates are associated with a single stack.
 The stack name will be {project-name}-{template-name}.

 ##### template-acm-certificates.json
-This is a global, non-environment specific CloudFormation template.
 This template creates several different ACM SSL certificates used for things like ECS endpoints, API Gateway endpoints, Cognito Auth endpoints, and S3 website endpoints, all of which are supported by Phoenix.

 ##### template-s3-ecr.json
-This is a global, non-environment specific CloudFormation template.
 This template creates an ECR repository for your projects docker images as well as several S3 buckets.
 Logging buckets are created for CodePipeline, CodeBuild, and Elastic Load Balancer Logs.
 Additional buckets are created for source code artifacts like Lambda source bundles and Phoenix CloudFormation templates.

 ##### template-ssm-globals-macro.json
-This is a global, non-environment specific CloudFormation template.
-This template creates a <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">CloudFormation Macro</a>
-and a set of global non-environment specific SSM parameters for your Phoenix project.
+This template creates a <a href="https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html">CloudFormation Macro</a> and a set of global non-environment specific SSM parameters for your Phoenix project.
 The macro is a Lambda function that pre-processes CloudFormation templates and the SSM parameters are saved into SSM parameter store.

 ##### template-pipeline.json
-This is a global, non-environment specific CloudFormation template.
 This template creates a multi-environment AWS CodePipeline, GitHub webhook on the master branch, build/test/lint AWS CodeBuild jobs, and an CloudWatch rule which sends SNS notifications to the project email upon pipeline failure.
 This is one of the most important CloudFormation stacks of any Phoenix project.

 ##### template-github-webhook.json
 This is neither a global nor environment specific template, but the template can have multiple stack instances.
 This template deploys a GitHub webhook on GitHub for one or more events, an API Gateawy endpoint, a Lambda webhook handler, a post webhook Lambda handler, and other resources required for launching GitHub webhooks.
 The API Gateway endpoint sits between GitHub and Lambda and it used to receive the webhook event from GitHub.
 This is a very powerful template that can potentially be used to created dozens of GitHub webhooks of different types.
 Currently Phoenix ships with two stacks (parameter files) for this template, one for pull requests (template-github-webhook-pull-request-params.json) and another for release events (template-github-webhook-release-params.json).